 If you don’t know for some reason, the hollow is the groove cut at the bottom of the blade.
 To the sides of the hollow are the blade edges.

-The hollow is what allows hockey players to glide on the ice.
+The hollow is what allows hockey players to glide on the ice with pace.
 The ice melts under the skater’s weight, and the water that accumulates in the hollow enables smooth gliding.
 The depth of the hollow determines how the skates feel and perform on the ice.

 Deeper hollows (typically from 1/4 to 1/2 of an inch):